UL's connected lighting

 UL has committed to focusing on connected lighting as the technologies converge and will meet the new demands emerging around Li-Fi, smart homes and buildings and the growing emphasis on lighting as a component of a connected ecosystem.
 Our services include, but are not limited to:

-- EMC and wireless testing such as Bluetooth® , Zigbee and Thread
+- Electromagnetic compatibility (EMC) and wireless testing such as Bluetooth® , Zigbee and Thread.

-Security is only as strong as its weakest link.
+Your organization's security is only as strong as your greatest vulnerabilities.
 As more smart features, communications protocols and connections are added to connected systems, risks and complexities increase.
 UL’s IoT Security Ratings, based on emerging industry consensus, set benchmarks for baseline security.
-Your lighting products can be evaluated to these benchmarks to differentiate your product in the marketplace, or to meet the specific upcoming DesignLights Consortium (DLC) minimum cybersecurity requirements.
+Our team can evaluate your lighting products against these benchmarks to differentiate your product in the marketplace or to meet the specific upcoming DesignLights Consortium (DLC) minimum cybersecurity requirements.
 Starting in 2022, the DLC will require cybersecurity measures on all lighting products that are to remain eligible for their qualified products list (QPL).

 EMC and wireless

 We can help you navigate the EMC requirements that are mandatory in many countries for new products.
 Our team of experts have the resources to conduct pre-compliance tests that may help you detect and resolve potential design flaws.
 These pretests can help improve your compliance success rate while saving you time and money in the process.

 Our full-service EMC laboratories have the necessary recognitions and accreditations in all major markets, testing to requirements defined or required by FCC, ISED, as well as other applicable standards and regulations around the globe.